Mauren777/IWA/README.md

 ## About
 "LosViajesdeMaura" A travel blog built as a Node.js WebApp that uses the Express framework and Twig template library.

-Data is loaded from xml files.
+Data is loaded from xml files and parsed with xml2js package.

 ## Instructions